Developing novel integrated farming systems combining legumes for nitrogen accumulation with reduced cultivation systems to promote soil conservation.

 - Dr Nicola Canon

-- Long term (7 harvests) crop establishment trials comparing direct drill, minimum tillage and plough power harrow based establishment techniques on crop growth and development
+- Long term (79 harvests) crop establishment trials comparing direct drill, minimum tillage and plough power harrow based establishment techniques on crop growth and development and soil health

 - Dr Joanna Doel (Accumulation and recovery of Nitrogen in mixed farming systems using legumes and other green manure crops)